zackrdavis/deep-earth/content/pages/contact.md

 [@﻿jpavlacky](https://www.instagram.com/jpavlacky/)\
 \
 \
+SERVICES:

+J﻿oshua provides hands-on consultations and design services to clients in the greater Portland area.
+He also offers landscape design packages, ready for implementation by local contractors, to clients across the country.\
+\
+\
 ABOUT:\
 \
 Gifted a plot in his mother’s garden at the age of 10, Joshua has followed his love of gardening for almost 30 years.
 As a teenager, his first job was with a local nursery, his next as a landscaper, and then as a residential contractor. \